derekalvarado/learning-directives/README.md

 #Module 2

 Maintain encapsulation of a directive by giving it its own controller.
 That way, the directive isn't relying on functionality of the enclosing controller scope.

+By default, the directive will share the containing controller's scope.

+A directive with inherited scope can have access the outer scope, but also define isolated scope objects

+inherited scopes will have a parent property that indicates where the scope was inherited from, along with the parents member properties

+Btw, really interesting discovery... when the containing scope and the directive both define a method of the same name, last one wins?
+Sort of makes sense.
+This has more naming consequences.